 - Understand the Material

 The first step to crafting a top-notch response paper is to understand the material given for review.
 Whether it is watching a movie or reading a novel, having a deeper grasp of it means a student can write a response paper detailing strong viewpoints.
-You can only write an in-depth paper something about which you are well informed.
+You can only write my paper about something which you are well informed or hire a writer who will write an in-depth paper for you on any topic.

 - Writing the Introduction